gerelef/envyd/README.md

 ## usage
 Wherever 'nvmlDevice_t device' appears on the parameters of a function in the NVIDIA documentation, substitute that parameter with `uuid`, which is the unique identifier for the specific GPU device.
+Some actions might have slightly different names; actions will not have a version prefix, for example, `nvmlDeviceGetMemoryInfo_v2` is a call to `"action": "nvmlDeviceGetMemoryInfo"`.
+The version is **dropped**.
+This is done to ensure compatibility, in every case except the entire namespace drop from NVIDIA.
+This also helps reduce complexity in client code! `envyd` will call the version that is best for your GPU.

 When a parameter to an API is invalid, a detailed text will be provided.